 Every three years.
 Because of our stellar compliance record, the EPA reduced the amount of monitoring that we are required to perform.
 However, if external factors indicate challenges, we do test for lead, among other metals, in other points of the water system.

 In 2016, Spartanburg Water completed a new round of sampling at 50 different sites to ensure the safety of our water and to maintain our compliance with the LCR.
 The LCR was implemented in 1991 to limit the concentration of lead and copper that is allowed in public drinking water from a customer’s tap, as well as the amount of corrosion in the pipes used to distribute the water.

 Although lead has not been a common source material for water pipes since the early 1900s, many older homes may still be equipped with lead pipes.

-Spartanburg Water will provide customers with a home testing kit and evaluate the water in its lab.
+Spartanburg Water will provide customers with a free home testing kit and evaluate the water in its lab.
 There are also many ways for homeowners to keep their water free from lead, including letting your tap run for a few seconds to ensure that lead is washed out of your pipes.
 For more information, please visit http://www.epa.gov/dwreginfo/lead-and-copper-rule.

 We produce our annual Water Quality Report to keep you informed about monitoring results and the quality of your drinking water.
 This report is prepared in accordance with the EPA’s Safe Drinking Water Act Amendment.
 Our tap water surpasses the EPA’s strict health standards.
 To view the report, visit www.spartanburgwater.org/waterqualityreport.